difference between type1 type 2 diabetes

 The symptoms of type 1 diabetes include increased thirst and urination, blurry vision, fatigue, weight loss, and a fruity smell on the breath.
 These symptoms can develop quickly, and people with type 1 diabetes require lifelong insulin injections to manage their blood sugar levels.

-See also difference between ratio and proportion
+See also difference between sperm and semen

 What is Type 2 Diabetes?